robotics-4-all/appcreator-documentation/README.md

 - Humans by detecting Sound, Language, Emotion, SpeechToText (what is being said)

 A microphone offers several variables, namely:
-- `NAME_state.state` denoting whether it is on or off
 - `NAME.detection.sound.result`: Boolean
 - `NAME.detection.sound.value`: The value related to the detection (what has been detected)
 - `NAME.detection.language.result`: Boolean